jgutman/mvesc/ETL/README.md

 This is the order of operations used for preparing and transforming the tables.
 The orderd exact steps are summarized at the end.

-The ETL for Excel files are currently not documented.
+The ETL for Excel files are currently not documented. @Xiang, I need your help on this.

 ## 1. Raw Data Types Received